pharkasbence/simple-action/README.md

     // optional
     protected function validationMessages(): array
     {
-        'password' => 'Passwords must be at least 6 characters in length', }
+        'password' => 'Password must be at least 6 characters in length', }
 }
 ```